-- shall offer at least three, and require at least one, of the following five art areas: media arts, dance, music, theater, and visual arts. - D. The school board, at its discretion, may offer additional courses in the instructional program at any grade level. - E. Each instructional program shall be planned for optimal benefit taking into consideration the financial condition of the school district and other relevant factors.
-Each program plan should contain goals and objectives, materials, minimum student competency levels, and methods for student evaluation. - F. The superintendent shall have discretionary authority to develop guidelines and directives to implement school board policy relating to instructional curriculum. - G. The school district will provide onetime cardiopulmonary resuscitation (CPR) and automatic external defibrillator (AED) instruction as part of its grade 7 to 12 curriculum. - 1.
-In the school district's discretion, training and instruction may result in CPR certification. - 2.
-CPR and AED instruction must include CPR and AED training that have been developed: - a. by the American Heart Association or the American Red Cross and incorporate psychomotor skills to support the instruction; or - b. using nationally recognized, evidence-based guidelines for CPR and incorporate psychomotor skills to support the instruction.
-"Psychomotor skills" means hands-on practice to support cognitive learning; it does not mean cognitive-only instruction and training. - 3.
-The school district may use community members such as emergency medical technicians, paramedics, police officers, firefighters, and representatives of the Minnesota Resuscitation Consortium, the American Heart Association, or the American Red Cross, among others, to provide instruction and training. - 4.
-A school administrator may waive this curriculum requirement for a high school transfer student regardless of whether or not the student previously received instruction under this section, an enrolled student absent on the day the instruction occurred under this section, or an eligible student who has a disability.
+The school district will provide onetime cardiopulmonary resuscitation (CPR) and automatic external defibrillator (AED) instruction as part of its grade 7 to 12 curriculum.

+- A. In the school district's discretion, training and instruction may result in CPR certification. - B. CPR and AED instruction must include CPR and AED training that have been developed: - 1. by the American Heart Association or the American Red Cross and incorporate psychomotor skills to support the instruction; or - 2. using nationally recognized, evidence-based guidelines for CPR and incorporate psychomotor skills to support the instruction.
+"Psychomotor skills" means hands-on practice to support cognitive learning; it does not mean cognitive-only instruction and training. - C. The school district may use community members such as emergency medical technicians, paramedics, police officers, firefighters, and representatives of the Minnesota Resuscitation Consortium, the American Heart Association, or the American Red Cross, among others, to provide instruction and training. - D. A school administrator may waive this curriculum requirement for a high school transfer student regardless of whether or not the student previously received instruction under this section, an enrolled student absent on the day the instruction occurred under this section, or an eligible student who has a disability.